 - At least 30 percent of the linear frontage on the main face(s) of the mixed-use building shall be designed for community-serving commercial uses.
-The minimum interior depth of these spaces shall be 25 feet. - easily accessible from the sidewalk and primary street the building is located on.
+The minimum interior depth of these spaces shall be 25 feet. - Entries to first-floor spaces shall be easily accessible from the sidewalk and primary street the building is located on.
 Entrances to upper floors shall be located on secondary street(s) in interior courtyards and/or well-maintained and visually appealing elevator lobbies and staircases.
 An entrance to upper floors is permitted along the primary street face as long as the entrance is visually-appealing, discrete, and secure. - Buildings on corner lots shall have a primary entry facing the intersection.